skizap/The-Inspector/DEPLOYMENT.md

 - Free tier: 10 seconds maximum execution time
 - Pro tier: 26 seconds maximum execution time

-**Important:** The default client timeout in `src/api/openai.js` is 30 seconds, which exceeds Netlify's free tier limit.
+**Important:** The default client timeout in `src/api/ai.js` is 30 seconds, which exceeds Netlify's free tier limit.
 If you experience timeout issues on Netlify:

-1. **Option 1: Reduce OpenAI Response Time**
+1. **Option 1: Reduce AI Response Time**
    - Lower `MAX_TOKENS` in `netlify/functions/analyze.js` (default: 1000, try: 500-750)
    - Lower `TEMPERATURE` for more deterministic responses (default: 0.7, try: 0.3-0.5)
    - These changes will make AI responses faster but potentially less detailed

 2. **Option 2: Add Custom Timeout Override**
-   - Add `VITE_OPENAI_TIMEOUT` environment variable in Netlify dashboard
+   - Add `VITE_AI_TIMEOUT` environment variable in Netlify dashboard
    - Set value to `25000` (25 seconds) to stay within Pro tier limits
    - The client will use this value instead of the default 30 seconds